ithsirs/PRODIGY_ML_04/README.md

 ## Hand Gesture Recognition with CNN

 This repository contains a Jupyter Notebook for building a **Hand Gesture Recognition** model using Convolutional Neural Networks (CNNs).
-The project utilizes the [LeapGestRecog dataset](https://www.kaggle.com/datasets/gti-upm/leapgestrecog) from Kaggle to classify static hand gestures captured via a Leap Motion sensor.
+The project utilizes the [Hand Gesture Recognition dataset](https://www.kaggle.com/datasets/roobansappani/hand-gesture-recognition) from Kaggle to classify static hand gestures captured via a Leap Motion sensor.

 ## 📁 Project Structure

-- `Copy_of_hand_gesture.ipynb`: Main notebook that includes data loading, preprocessing, model creation, training, evaluation, and visualization.
+- `hand_gesture_final.ipynb`: Main notebook that includes data loading, preprocessing, model creation, training, evaluation, and visualization.
 - (Optional) `real_time_gesture_recognition.py`: Script for real-time gesture prediction using a webcam (to be included in the repo if available).

 ## 📌 Key Features